Epic guide to Cesar E. Chavez National Monument in California including history, things to see and do, how to get to the park, and so much more.

 We suggest planning at least a few hours for visiting the park.

 The Visitor Center contains César Chávez's office (which still houses original furnishings and artifacts), César’s office remains as it was when he was active at La Paz from 1970 to 1988.

 There is a 12-minute video available in the visitor center that talks about why the national monument was built at La Paz and the work that was done on the land.

 The Junior Ranger program can be completed while visiting the visitor center.
 The activities that need to be completed are based on the age of the participant.

 Don't miss the replica of a Migrant Worker home.
 This replica gives you an idea of what life was like for farmworkers in California.
 This home showcases the horrible conditions workers lived in during the 1960s.

 César’s office remains as it was when he was active at La Paz from 1970 to 1988.
 The administrative building that housed the office had deteriorated to such a degree that it could not be saved.

 Experts from the Smithsonian Institution cataloged each object and its precise location before the building was demolished

 The walls were left in place when the building was demolished.
-Upon completion of the new building, each object was returned to its previous spot and a window installed to allow visitors to view the office and its contents.
+Upon completion of the new building, each object was returned to its previous spot, and a window was installed to allow visitors to view the office and its contents.